Budget about 10 minutes for writing the letter and at least 30 minutes for the visit, if you choose to deliver your letter in person.

 Now, write a letter to one of these people, guided by the following steps.

-Describe what you are doing in your life now and how you often remember his or her efforts.
+- Describe what you are doing in your life now and how you often remember their efforts.

-Try to keep your letter to roughly one page (~300 words).
+- Try to keep your letter to roughly one page (around 300 words).

 Next, you should try if at all possible to deliver your letter in person, following these steps:

-Plan a visit with the recipient.
-Let that person know you’d like to see him or her and have something special to share, but don’t reveal the exact purpose of the meeting.
+- Plan a visit with the recipient.
+Let that person know you’d like to see them and have something special to share, but don’t reveal the exact purpose of the meeting.

-When you meet, let the person know that you are grateful to them and would like to read a letter expressing your gratitude; ask that he or she refrain from interrupting until you’re done.
+- When you meet, let the person know that you are grateful to them and would like to read a letter expressing your gratitude; ask that they refrain from interrupting until you’re done.

-Take your time reading the letter.
-While you read, pay attention to his or her reaction as well as your own.
+- Take your time reading the letter.
+While you read, pay attention to their reaction as well as your own.

-After you have read the letter, be receptive to his or her reaction and discuss your feelings together.
+- After you have read the letter, be receptive to their reaction and discuss your feelings together.